Gases drawn into smog particles stay there

 Reference: Véronique Perraud, Emily A. Bruns, Michael J. Ezell, Stanley N. Johnson, Yong Yua, M. Lizabeth Alexander, Alla Zelenyuk, Dan Imre, Wayne L. Chang, Donald Dabdub, James F. Pankow, and Barbara J. Finlayson-Pitts, 2012.
 Nonequilibrium atmospheric secondary organic aerosol formation and growth, Proc Natl Acad Sci U S A February 21, 2012, doi: 10.1073/pnas.1119909109

-Tags: Environment, Fundamental Science, Climate Change, Atmospheric Science
+Tags: Environment, Fundamental Science, Climate Science, Atmospheric Science